Overseas workers and your business

 Skilled workers may also apply for a Skilled Independent (Permanent) visa.

 Help with visa options

-For information about visa options for recruiting people to the NT, contact Migration NT at the Department of Trade, Business and Innovation.
+For information about visa options for recruiting people to the NT, contact Migration NT at the Department of Industry, Tourism and Trade.

 Read more about skilled migration options on The Territory's migrate to work website.